 A business thinking about their presence in their customer’s mind should be also thinking about Branding.
 In the competitive market where there are hundreds of players fighting for their market share, an effective brand strategy can provide you an edge over your competition.
 Now you may wonder what is branding, and how does it affect small businesses.

-In simple words, a brand is the promise that you make to your customer.
-It differentiates you from rest of the world and tells your customer what to expect form your organization/product.
-End of the day, your brand is what your customer perceives you to be; and it’s your job to present yourselves in best way possible.
+In simple words, a brand is a promise that you make to your customer.
+It differentiates you from the rest of the world and tells your customer what to expect from your organization/product.
+End of the day, your brand is what your customer perceives you to be; and it’s your job to present yourselves in the best way possible.

-- The features of the products/ services that your provide.
+- The features of the products/ services that you provide.

-- What are the characteristics for your existing customer pool?
+- What are the characteristics of your existing customer pool?

 - What kind of qualities your customer pool associates you with?

 Try to figure out the needs and desires of your current and prospective customers, with survey and research.
 Don’t assume!
 Ask!